Whitewashing (beauty)

 Whitewashing in beauty is a phenomenon in the intersection of the fashion industry, digital photography, mass media, marketing and advertising.
-It describes a situation in which the skin tone of non-white people – when depicted in magazine covers, advertisements, commercials, music videos, etc. – is digitally retouched or physically modified to appear whiter.
+It describes a situation in which the skin tone of non-white people is digitally retouched or physically modified to appear whiter.
 Whitewashing can also present itself in the alteration of hair texture to resemble Eurocentric beauty ideals of straight hair.
 Whitewashing can be seen in the form of skin whitening, either digitally or with harmful skin bleaching products, or by chemically relaxing textured hair to make it conform to Eurocentric beauty standards.
 Additionally, plastic surgery can be used to alter features to make them appear more European, such as double eyelid surgery.

 Whitewashing has been seen for years in the media, through film, photography, advertising, etc. Whitewashing in Hollywood is a prevalent issue, often attributed to the lack of racial diversity in the industry itself.
 Advertising companies often will airbrush their models to make them appear to have lighter skin, as seen in the L'Oréal campaign with Beyoncé in 2008.

 Whitewashing can also be seen when a film or television series based on a book or other precedent decides to rewrite a non-white role as white and use a white actor to portray the role.
 This is not to be confused with blackface, which is when a person who is not Black attempts to portray a darker skin tone with makeup or digital editing.
 This type of whitewashing is most common in the film industry and has been an issue since the beginning of Hollywood.
-More people of color are being represented in the industry as of late, but whitewashing remains a prevalent issue that can affect self-image of young children whose races have been marginalized in film.
+More people of color are being represented in the industry as of late, but whitewashing remains a prevalent issue that can affect the self-image of young children whose races have been marginalized in film.

 Cultural whitewashing is also common in the media, in which a culture's traditions are tweaked to satisfy Western stereotypes, such as in the popular film Step Up.

 Global examples

 Japan

-A Japanese term called "bihaku" refers to skin whitening products.
+A Japanese term called "bihaku" refers to skin-whitening products.
 A 1997 study valued the face-whitening market at approximately ¥160 billion yen.